Nicolfo/office-queue-management/Retrospective/Retrospective-Template.md

 We will have a daily (or at least every two/three days) scrum to coordinate better the work between team members

+We will divide the task to create a component form the task to test it, in order to have a better look on how we spent the time

 - One thing you are proud of as a Team!!

 Our team showed coesion between team members and each one of us was ready to help someone with less experience